ComposableFi/composable/docs/docs/concepts/definitions.md

 ### Actively Validated Services (AVSes)
 A project or protocol that needs distributed validation and acquires said validation via restaking.
 Examples of AVSes are middleware services, layer 2 networks, bridges, data layers, and dApps.

-### Composable Virtual Machine (CVM)
-An orchestration language and execution runtime for cross-chain program execution and intents settlement that operates, specifically over IBC.

 ### Cross-Domain Maximal Extractible Value (MEV)
 The maximum value that can be captured from arbitrage transactions executed in a specified order across multiple domains.
 See: Maximal Extractible Value.